The professional craft of film budgeting for a movie or tv series production

 Film Crew Rates

-Production crew rates are determined based upon the level of the movie budget (budget thresholds) and the geographic region, as dictated by the local union or customary crew rates for that particular area.
+Production crew rates are determined based upon the level of the movie budget (budget thresholds) and geographic region, as dictated by local union crew rates for the area.

 Film Tax Credits and Film Tax Incentives

-Film tax credits and film tax incentives utilization in connection with the movie budget are taken into consideration for each and every purchase or expense.
-These decisions impact the financing of the production and must be adhered to for the film finance structure to be maintained and ideally to maximize the net benefit to the production, and for the financiers or distributor.
+Film tax credits and film tax incentives utilization in connection with the movie budget are taken into consideration for each purchase expense.
+Decisions impact the financing of the production and must be adhered to for the film finance structure to be maintained.
+Producers maximize the net benefit to the production for the financiers or distributors.

 Film Budget

-The film budget is the financial document financiers and distributors look to for the associated costs of the production and is arranged by accounts and categories.
+The film budget is the financial document financiers and distributors look to for the costs of production, arranged by accounts and categories.
 A Chart of Accounts is created which is numbered and corresponds with the production elements generally required.
 Within the accounts are Categories of items needed.
 Below each category are levels of Detail which further delineate the costs of production and specific expenses.

 The producer goes account by account and line by line, calculating each cost and expenditure.
 Union or guild rules and regulations are considered and adhered to.
 Associated costs with each production element is likewise added (ie., shipping, taxes, permits, etc.)